Richard Price (writer)

-Richard Price (born on October 12, 1949) is an American novelist and screenwriter, known for the books The Wanderers (1974), Clockers (1992) and Lush Life (2008).
+Richard Price (born October 12, 1949) is an American novelist and screenwriter, known for the books The Wanderers (1974), Clockers (1992) and Lush Life (2008).
 Price's novels explore late-20th-century urban America in a gritty, realistic manner that has brought him considerable literary acclaim.
 Several of his novels are set in a fictional northern New Jersey city called Dempsy.

 Price has also written screenplays for television dramas such as The Wire, The Outsider, The Night Of, and The Deuce.
 For writing The Color of Money (1986), a feature film directed by Martin Scorsese and based on the 1984 novel of the same name by Walter Tevis, Price received a nomination for the Academy Award for Best Adapted Screenplay.

 Early life and education

 Price was born in the Bronx, New York City, the son of Harriet (Rosenbaum) and Milton Price, a window dresser.
 A self-described "lower middle class Jewish kid", he grew up in a housing project in the northeast Bronx.
 He graduated from the Bronx High School of Science in 1967 and obtained a B.A. from Cornell University and an MFA from Columbia University.
 He also did graduate work at Stanford University.